-The method used for breaking up the protein into smaller pieces is referred to as digestion: a site-specific cleavage agent such as an enzyme, e.g. trypsin, is used that literally cuts the protein in certain well-defined places.
+The method used for breaking up the protein into smaller pieces is referred to by biologists as digestion: a so-called cleavage agent such as an enzyme, e.g. trypsin, is used which literally cuts the protein in certain well-defined places.
+The whole process is called mass spectrometry.
 Using digestion is algorithmically rather simple, at least with error-free data, since the breakup points are known in advance; it is thus possible to preprocess the database in an appropriate way.
-The complications arise due to measurement errors and post-translational modifications that alter the molecular mass of the amino acids.
-There is a large amount of literature on mass spectrometry [8,15,16,18,20,29]; some papers dealing with different aspects and modifications of the problem, e.g. the minimum number of masses needed to identify a protein [20], combinatorial [22] or probabilistic [3] models for scoring the difference of two mass spectra, or approaches for a correct identification even in the presence of post-translational modifications of the protein [19,23,28].
-The review [27] as well as Chapter 11 of the book [21] contain more detailed introductions to this topic.
-For an introduction to computational biology in general, see [25]; for more on molecular biology [26]; while [12] is an easy-going introduction to genetics for non-biologists.
+The complications arise due to measurement errors and post-translational modifications.
+There is a large amount of literature on mass spectrometry [YISGH93, HBS+93, JQCG93, PHB93, MHR93, EMYI94]; some papers dealing with different aspects and modifications of the problem, e.g. the minimum number of masses needed to identify a protein [PHB93], combinatorial [PDT00] or probabilistic [BE01] models for scoring the difference of two mass spectra, or approaches for a correct identification even in the presence of post-translational modifications of the protein [MW94, YEM95, PMDT01].
+The review [YI98] as well as chapter 11 of the book [Pev00] contain more detailed introductions to this topic.
+For an introduction to computational biology in general, see [SM97]; for more on molecular biology, [Str88]; while [GW91] is an easy-going introduction to genetics for non-biologists.

 In this paper, we deal with algorithmic questions that arise if nothing is known about the breaking points, i.e., we assume random fragmentation.
-Testing for random weights is algorithmically far more complex than the digestion method, because the cutting places are not known in advance, and hence, it is impossible to compute the expected mass spectrum from the sequence.
-This approach allows combination of several cleavage agents and it eliminates problems caused by incomplete digestion.
+Testing for random weights is algorithmically far more complex than the digestion method, because the cutting places are not known in advance.
+This approach makes sense because it allows combination of several cleavage agents and it eliminates problems such as incomplete digestion.
 In addition, since we never make any assumptions about the probability distribution of breaking points, any algorithm for the random fragmentation method can be used for digested inputs, too.
-In the long run, however, for the biological application, algorithms are needed that are not only efficient, but also fault tolerant: They need to be tolerant both to measurement errors ($M \pm \varepsilon$; missing or additional masses in the spectrum) and to sequencing errors of the database entries.
+In the long run, however, for the biological application, algorithms are needed that are not only efficient, but also fault tolerant: They need to be tolerant both to measurement errors ($M \pm \epsilon$; missing or additional masses in the spectrum) and to sequencing errors.